Best Hitch Bike Racks

 So, with the frame-style clamp platform rack option, there is no need to purchase any anti-sway devices to protect your bike.
 Plus, there’s no worry about your bike contacting other bikes on the frame or your vehicle.
 Of course, this feature can cost more, but could also save you money in the long run.
 Not only will your bike incur less damage, but you also don’t need to purchase any additional technology to stabilize your bike.

-With platform racks is the wheel clamp style option and with the wheel clamp style, the clamps hold bikes securely by the wheels, so there is no frame contact whatsoever.
+With a platform, racks are the wheel clamp style option and with the wheel clamp style, the clamps hold bikes securely by the wheels, so there is no frame contact whatsoever.
 For those outdoor enthusiasts worried about scratches and bike warranties, this is an excellent purchase.
 Some bike warranties are no longer good if you use a rack that holds your bike by the frame.
 Also, if you have a bike with suspension, you don’t have to worry about this rack putting pressure on the bike frame or upsetting the suspension in any way, making it a better option for people with suspension-type bikes.

 The style of bike rack you decide to purchase, in the end, will be up to you, the sizes and styles of bikes you’ll transport, your budget, and what you feel you can live with when you transport the bike.
 Once you’re able to determine the answers to those questions, you’ll be able to figure out what you need.